 The full biblical case is on the On Gatekeeping page.
 Seven passages.
 One pattern.
 Share it freely.

 When someone tells you AI music cannot be anointed, they are making a claim about the limits of God's power.
 That is a significant claim.
 It requires significant Scripture.
-They rarely produce it.

 You do not owe anyone a lengthy defence of your method.
 But if you want to engage, engage with Scripture.
 Not with opinion.
 Not with frustration.
 With the text.